jwezorek/wordlebot/README.md

       is the normalized counts of the word appearances in some corpus.
 I found these counts "unigram_freq.csv" on Kaggle, but may end up using some other source.

-  2. Wordlebot's initial guess is one of the top n words ranked by score, where n is currently 25.
+  2. Wordlebot's initial guess is one of the top n words ranked by score, where n is currently 10.

-  3. After the initial guess, Wordlebot continues guessing by randomly selecting one of the top n words ranked by score that are valid given the game state, where n is now 8, until the score of the games state (again 2 x number of green + number of yellow) exceeds a threshold.
+  3. After the initial guess, Wordlebot continues guessing by randomly selecting one of the top n words ranked by score that are valid given the game state, where n is now 3, until the number of possible hidden words is fewer than a threshold, currently 13.

-  4. After the score of the game state exceeds a threshold, currently 3, it begins selecting from the top n words ranked by frequency that are valid given the game state
+  4. It then begins selecting from the top n words ranked by frequency that are valid given the game state

 Sample session below, where the hidden word is 'stray'.